University of Texas School of Public Health Policies and Procedures

 Adding and Dropping Courses Policy

-A student not on academic probation may drop a course at any time before final grades are assigned, provided the student is passing the course at the time of the request and has obtained the signed approval of the course instructor and the department chair.
-The University Registrar will record the symbol "W" for courses dropped after the census date.
-A student on academic probation will not be allowed to drop a course.
-In case of illness and with the consent of the Dean, a student may drop a course without penalty at any time before the beginning of the final examinations.
+A student not on academic probation may drop a course at any time before final grades are assigned, provided the student is passing the course at the time of the request and has obtained the signed approval of the course director and department chair.

-Students appointed as Graduate Research Assistant (GRA) and Teaching Assistant (TA) positions at UTSPHSA should consult their academic advisors before dropping courses below full-time status.
-Dropping below full-time status may result in revocation of scholarships and requirements to pay the full tuition for that semester.
+Students appointed in Graduate Research Assistant (GRA) and Teaching Assistant (TA) positions in UTSPHSA should consult their mentor and academic program coordinator before dropping below full-time status.
+Dropping below full-time status may result in the scholarship being revoked and being required to pay the full tuition charge for that semester.

 Registration for Final Term